 A proper Belmont Street shopping spree starts by fueling up at Stumptown, a corner coffee shop that’s great for a quick cup and the freshest place to pick up a bag of beans for back home.
-Java in hand, it’s time to head down the block to Noun, which bills itself cleverly as “A Person’s Place for Things.”
+Java in hand, it’s time to head down the block to Noun which bills itself cleverly as “A Person’s Place for Things.”
 And that’s what you’ll find here: enviable wares including reproduction vintage refrigerators, collectible typewriters, wooden chairs and Japanese tea sets, all interspersed with local art.
-Sweeter still, the shop shares space with specialty baker Saint Cupcake, whose sinfully delicious confections make for great souvenirs of the experience (because you’ll be talking about them forever after).

-Discover your new favorite fragrance at Milk Milk Lemonade, the boutique perfume shop and work studio for local line OLO Fragrance.
+Discover your new favorite fragrance at Olo Fragrance, the boutique perfume shop and work studio for its eponymous fragrance line.
 Spruce up your wardrobe at Naked City Clothing, a funky shop offering retro-inspired fashion, accessories and wacky novelties.

-Two Belmont Street shops can help pull together a made-in-Portland look that you won’t find anywhere else.
-Twill is the go-to gem for colorful, affordable Portland-made clothing, from indie T-shirts to little black dresses.
-The womenswear store specializes in bold basics and creative prints, plus offers a 10 percent discount for teachers.
-The designers at Flipside Hats craft stylish headwear out of pre-consumer waste from big brands.
-With a range of cuts, colors, styles and fabrics these lids are all handmade and hip.
+Pull together a made-in-Portland look that you won’t find anywhere else at Flipside Hats, where designers craft stylish headwear out of pre-consumer waste from big brands.
+With a range of cuts, colors, styles and fabrics, these lids are all handmade and hip.